kumu/docs/guides/data-driven-decorations.md

 ### Color by

 **Color by** allows you to color-code your elements based on any field.
-Simply select a field from the dropdown, and any elements that have data in that field will be colored!
+Select a field from the dropdown, and any elements that have data in that field will be colored!

 <p><iframe width="560" height="315" src="https://www.youtube.com/embed/a0FgR7gXFVk" frameborder="0" allowfullscreen></iframe></p>